MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-credssp.md

     For details on running the wizard, see [Create an Azure Stack HCI cluster using Windows Admin Center](../deploy/create-cluster.md).

 **Remedy 3:**
-1. Use the RDP feature to connect to the computer running Windows Admin Center.

-1. Run the following PowerShell command to check the Service Principal Name (SPN):
+1. On the computer running Windows Admin Center, run the following PowerShell command to check the Service Principal Name (SPN):

     ```powershell
     setspn -Q WSMAN/<Windows Admin Center Computer Name>